goofacz/ipin2017/README.md

 Simulation uses modified [imperfect hardware clock model for OMNET++][3] created by Jens Steinhauser.

+# Setup

+* Download and install OMNET++ 5.0 and INET 3.4.0 on your platform.
+* Checkout and import this project into OMNET++.

 # Running simulation

 Individual simulation scenarios can be run using OMNET++ IDE in GUI mode and in command line using OMNET++ utility tools like `opp_run` and `opp_run`.
 Simulations can be run in parallel using helper scripts (`run`*SimulationCase*`.sh`) in `simulation` directory.
 Each simulation stores results in single CSV file in `simulations` directory.
 Name of that file depends on simulation scenario, for details refer to `simulations/ipin.ini`.